Who can use this capability

 Option 2: Reverse Proxy

-If you are using a reverse proxy in your firewall, Jira must be aware of the proxy to ensure that the correct addresses and URLs are sent back to the client.
-If you receive an OAuth Signature Rejected error while setting up a connection, or for more information on how to correctly configure Jira when a proxy server is being used see Atlassian's documentation at https://confluence.atlassian.com/display/APPLINKS/OAuth+troubleshooting+guide#OAuthtroubleshootingguide-OAuthsignaturerejected
+If you use a reverse proxy in your firewall, Jira must be aware of the proxy to ensure the correct addresses and URLs are sent back to the client.
+If you receive an OAuth Signature Rejected error while setting up a connection, or for more information on configuring Jira with a proxy server, see Atlassian's documentation.

-Atlassian provides the following recommended resource how to secure Jira, even when it’s publicly exposed to the Internet:
+Atlassian provides the following resources on how to secure Jira:

 - Configuring security in the external environment